shockscript/spec/src/overview/generics.md

 }
 ```

 - `match="type"` yields the name-type pair of an event.
+The `.type` property of the pair relies on previous introduction of the respective `.name` somewhere.
 - `match="object"` ensures event creation is correct by analyzing the `new E(type, ...)` expression.

 > **Note**: The `match="type"` constraint contributes a `name` field that yields the `String` type, but its purpose is for auto completion in integrated development environments.